Lesson Strategies

 • Retrieval of information only

-• Looking at the problem from the same perspective but rather from taking on different roles/perspectives
+• Looking at the problem from the same perspective rather than from taking on different roles/perspectives

 WebQuests created by On the Job